 Analysis of sectoral services trade restrictiveness index (STRI) for APEC shows variations in at least three dimensions.
 Firstly, across services sectors in general, STRI score for APEC as a group ranges between 0.167 for distribution services to 0.497 for air transport, clearly indicating that the level of trade restrictiveness varies between different services sector (Figure 12).
 Secondly, comparisons of STRI score between sectors that belong to the same group indicates the presence of variations as well.
 For instance, differences in STRI score can be seen for accounting, computer, engineering and legal services, all of which are part of business services.
-Thirdly, there are variations in the STRI score obtained by each member economy for each services sector.
-As an example, the STRI score for accounting services ranges between 0.132 and 0.432.
+Thirdly, there are variations in the STRI score for accounting services ranges between 0.132 and 0.432.
 These observations indicate that any efforts in reducing the variations among APEC economies should be carried out across three fronts: within each services sector, among services sectors that belong to the same group and for services sector in general.